Monday, February 4, 2013

 • Peer-to-Peer or P2P:

-• is a server or client based node that share files among one computer to another.
+• is a server or client-based node that shares files among computers.

 • Short message services

-• is a way that users can send a message to other people with out using a PC.
+• allow users to send messages to other people without using a PC.

-When I read "The Business Value of Web Standards" <http://www.adaptivepath.com/ideas/e000266 I learned that making a website with multiple HTML files with one CSS file.
-By following this procedure can reduce the bandwidth usage, the time of updating the site, and reduce the cost of hosting the site
+When I read “The Business Value of Web Standards” <http://www.adaptivepath.com/ideas/e000266 I learned that making a website with multiple HTML files with one CSS file.
+Following this procedure can reducbandwidth usage, the time needed to update the site, and the cost of hosting the site

-When I read "Fix Your Site With the Right DOCTYPE!" by Jeffrey Zeldman, <http://www.alistapart.com/articles/doctype/ there are some sets of rules that need to be followed.
-It's very important to abide the required doc-type rules.
-If not the website will run in Quirks mode*.
+When I read “Fix Your Site With the Right DOCTYPE! by Jeffrey Zeldman (http://www.alistapart.com/articles/doctype/>), I realized some rules need to be followed.
+It’s very important to abide by the required document-type rules.
+Otherwisethe website will run in Quirks mode*.

-* according to the "Fix Your Site With the Right DOCTYPE!" article, the quirks mode is the browsers assumes to run in old-fashioned, invalid markup and code per the depressing industry norms of the late 1990
+* According to the “Fix Your Site With the Right DOCTYPE!article, the quirks mode is the browser’s assumptions that run in old-fashioned, invalid markup and code per the depressing industry norms of the late 1990s

 Part two: (the right post)